-The STREAM Stage 1 results show that the efficacy of the 9-11-month STREAM treatment regimen is comparable to that of the 20-month treatment regimen recommended in
+The STREAM Stage 1 results showed the efficacy of the 9-11-month STREAM treatment regimen is comparable to that of the 20-month treatment regimen previously recommended in

 Stage 1 of the STREAM trial closed to recruitment in 2016, with 424 participants.
 It aimed to determine whether a 9-11-month treatment regimen that demonstrated cure rates exceeding 85 percent during a pilot program in Bangladesh, was as effective as the longer regimen under clinical trial conditions.
 Seven sites in Vietnam, Mongolia, South Africa, and Ethiopia participated in Stage 1 of the trial.

 Efficacy and safety of 9-11-month regimen is comparable to the 20-month regimen

 The results of STREAM Stage 1, published in the New England Journal of Medicine, showed that the 9-11-month regimen was statistically non-inferior to the 20-month regimen, in terms of efficacy (78.8 percent of assessable participants had a favorable outcome, compared to 79.8 percent in the longer regimen.)
 In other words, the efficacy of the 9–11-month regimen is comparable to that of the 20-month regimen.
 There was no evidence that efficacy results were worse in HIV-infected participants compared to HIV-negative participants.